Audience: ClassLink Administrator

 Windows Server 2012R2 entered "extended support" on 10/9/2018.
 Because of this, we recommend installing OneSync on Windows Server 2016 or later.

-If you are running OneSync on Windows Server 2012 R2, please make sure that you have Update for Windows Server 2012 R2 (KB2999226) installed prior to installing OneSync.
+If you are running OneSync on Windows Server 2012 R2, please make sure that you install Update for Windows Server 2012 R2 (KB2999226) prior to installing OneSync.
 This can be installed via windows updates or by following the above link.

 The OneSync Installer will create and configure a database server and website for your OneSync account.
 The listed items are required and included with your installation: